 Store it in a hydrated place with airflow.
 The two most common reasons celery goes bad are that it dehydrates or it lets out too much ethylene.

-If you’re a constant celery user (and you should be then these celery keepers are great.
+If you’re a constant celery user (and you should be) then these celery keepers are great.
+We had the vintage ones growing up and they were great.
 They make sure the celery stays hydrated but not soggy and has plenty of airflow.

 You could, alternatively, store it in a bag or foil with a moist paper towel.
 You can usually get by with just a paper towel or the celery keeper, and save a little plastic and foil.